How To Get Long-Term Retail Employees To Unlearn Bad Selling Habits

 Unlearning

-There’s an adage that says you can’t put new ideas into a full bottle; you need to empty it to make way for the new.
+There’s an adage that says you can’t put new ideas into a full bottle; you need to empty it of the old ideas to make way for the latest.
 To do that, you must be open to the possibility of change.

 I thought about that recently when a retailer related how he received pushback from a new employee he was trying to train.
 The newbie told him, “I already know how to sell.”